 Marine Salvage and Salvors

 A salvor is a person that works in ship salvage.
-These are generally considered seamen, as they spend much of their working hours on vessels that salvage others.
-Marine salvage is typically done by companies and workers that specialize in this kind of work, not by the workers that crewed the ship that needs salvaging.
+They are generally considered seamen, as they spend much of their working hours on vessels that salvage others.

 Get Matched with a Leading Maritime Attorney in Your Area